Vivekanand-R/AI-Product-Framework/README.md

 **Case Study 2: (Aviation Sector)**

 **Product management in aviation sector** focuses on creating, enhancing, and sustaining aircraft, engines, and systems while meeting safety, regulatory, and market demands.
 It balances customer needs, cost, and performance, ensuring strict compliance with industry standards.
-The role spans cross-functional collaboration and long-term planning, as aviation products require decades of support and continuous upgrades.
+The role spans cross-functional collaboration and long-term planning, as aviation products require decades of support and continuous regular upgrades.

 Modern aircraft engines ensure safe, efficient, and affordable travel by powering everything from regional jets to long-haul giants, connecting cities worldwide with reliability and comfort.**These advanced design reduces fuel burn, noise, and emissions, making global air travel more sustainable, safe, accessible and helping billions of passengers**.